cilogon/service/README.md

 it is assumed that you are authenticating using `aws login` with assistance from the [aws-cli-setup](https://github.com/cilogon/aws-cli-setup) repository.

-Update the `cilogon.po` files, do the following:
+To update the `cilogon.po` files, do the following:

 1. Ensure that this repository and the [service-lib](https://github.com/cilogon/service-lib) repository are cloned